 - The Nurse will include the student's name on the Confidential Medical Conditions list and provide a copy of the IAAP to those who might be called upon to administer emergency care during the regular school day or on sanctioned school field trips.
 Staff will review the Confidential Medical Conditions list and IAAP provided by the Nurse. - The nurse will provide the Athletic Department (Grades 7-12) and the K-6 Athletic Coordinator with Emergency Medical Authorization forms and the Confidential Medical Conditions list of student athletes.
-Coaches will be notified of athletes with food allergies so snacks and team meals do not include offending ingredients if possible.
-We request all parents NOT to bring snacks that include peanuts and tree nuts.
+Coaches will be notified of athletes with food allergies, so snacks and team meals do not include offending ingredients if possible.
+We request all parents NOT bring snacks that include peanuts and tree nuts.

 - The Nurse will ensure that all faculty and staff who interact with the student on a regular basis understand food allergies and anaphylaxis, can recognize symptoms, know how to use an epinephrine injector, and understand steps to take in an emergency. - The Nurse will meet with the Food Service Manager, provide a copy of all student's Individual Allergy Action Plans and discuss the location of required medications. - Faculty and staff will notify the Nurse about all field trip dates and locations.
 Parents will be notified through the normal permission slip process.
 The Nurse will prepare all emergency medications for field trips involving students in Montessori through Middle School and for Upper School students who do not have medical authorization to carry and self-administer their own medications.
 Faculty and staff will pick up the prepared medications needed to treat an allergic reaction the morning of the planned field trip and ask the Nurse any questions about the medications including what to administer, when to administer and how to use an Epi-Pen/Auvi-Q if unfamiliar. - We will minimize using food in classroom activities, though some lessons may require it.
 No peanut or tree nut products are allowed in classrooms. - We will try to avoid excluding students from school activities based on their food allergy, but an alternative plan for the student may be needed if we feel the child's safety is at risk. - Teachers will not use food as incentives. - Daily school provided snacks will be distributed in the Montessori and Lower School classrooms.
 Snacks will be peanut and tree nut free, but due to constant changes in food processing facilities we cannot guarantee snacks will not be "manufactured in a facility" or "processed on shared equipment" with peanut or tree nut items. - Medications will be kept in an easily accessible secure location (either classroom, dining hall, or the appropriate clinic) central to designated school personnel, not in locked cupboards or drawers.
 Students should be allowed to carry their own epinephrine, if age appropriate after approval from the student's physician, parent and nurse. - Signs will be posted at the entrance to each Montessori and Lower School homeroom to identify there are children with allergies in the classroom.
-Given children in Lower School change classrooms frequently, we are not able to post such a notice in every room an allergic child may enter. - Each dining hall will have a "peanut free" table labeled.
-This table will be cleaned with sanitizing solution after each lunch.
-Children with allergies will make a decision with their parent on whether or not they will sit at this table prior to the start of each school year. - A "no eating" policy will be enforced on the Summit bus and other buses Summit hires for school activities.
+Given children in Lower School change classrooms frequently, we are not able to post such a notice in every room an allergic child may enter. - A "no eating" policy will be enforced on the Summit bus and other buses Summit hires for school activities.
 Education regarding children with medical conditions will be provided to the bus driver.